 - Investing in Low-Income Students.
-Increases funding for FWS to \$2.5 billion over five years. - Reforming the Work-Study Formula.
-Revises the distribution formula to allocate FWS funds based on student need and Pell Grant aid. - Targeting Work-Study to Low-Income Students.
-Rewards institutions that enroll and graduate high numbers of Pell Grant students. - Promoting Career Readiness.
-Provides additional funding for Job Location and Development programs and requires institutions to prioritize placing low-income students and FWS students in work-based learning positions. - Improving Access to Career-Related Work Experience.
-Allows students to earn FWS wages during periods of nonenrollment and requires institutions to use seven percent of FWS funds for work-based learning opportunities. - Creating Pathways from Education to Work.
+Increases funding for FWS to \$2.5 billion over five years. - Reforming the Work-Study Formula: Revises the distribution formula to allocate FWS funds based on the total Pell dollars an institution receives relative to other participating institutions as well as their share of total undergraduate and graduate student need across all institutions. - Targeting Work-Study to Low-Income Students.
+Rewards institutions that enroll and graduate high numbers of Pell Grant students. - Promoting Career Readiness Provides additional funding for Job Location and Development programs and requires institutions to prioritize placing low-income students and FWS students in work-based learning positions. - Improving Access to Career-Related Work Experience.
+Allows students to earn FWS wages during periods of nonenrollment and requires institutions to use 7 percent of FWS funds for work-based learning opportunities. - Creating Pathways from Education to Work.
 Creates a \$30 million dollar work-based pilot program to help connect low-income students to high-quality internships. - Enhancing Student Success.
 Directs the Department of Education to survey FWS and report to Congress to inform further program improvements.